raggleton/NMSSM-Scan/README.md

 ###Plotting
 - At the moment, plotting and tinkering is done via iPython + pandas + matplotlib + numpy.
 Make sure these are installed first using `pip`.
 You may also need to install `texlive-latex-extra` via MacPorts (or similar in TexLive utility?) for latex fonts.
 - This may change in future to ROOT (bluergh), but for now it's a handy way to play around with settings, without having to re-run everything necessarily.
 See the [iPython](iPython) folder for some iPython scripts.
-- - Easiest to copy the output*.dat files locally, then run iPython on them.
+- Easiest to copy the output*.dat files locally, then run iPython on them.

 ## Notes:

 - NMSSMTools contains NMHDECAY, NMSPEC, NMGMSB and NMSDECAY.
-From the webiste:
+From the website:

 __NMHDECAY__: